ronaldscott/docker-presentation/PITCHME.md

 ---

-## Intro to Containers

----

-### Containers
+#### Containers

 * run
 * package
 * deploy

-...software in isolation
+software in isolation.

-A process running in a container is sandboxed from the host OS.

 ---

-### Is a container a kind of virtual machine?
+#### Virtual Machines?

-Containers are not virtual machines, but...
+* Containers are not virtual machines

-thinking of them as VMs provides a useful comparison.
+* thinking of them as VMs provides a useful comparison

-The functionality is similar, and many of the concepts translate well.
+* The functionality is similar, and many of the concepts translate well.

 ---

-### Is a container a kind of virtual machine?
+#### Virtual Machines?

 Most of the time, you can think of a container as a tiny, lightweight VM for just one process